near/NEPs/text/0000-network-spec.md

 - Known peers, peers that this node has connected before in previous sessions and stored on disk to persist between runs.
 This list can be empty if this is first time to start the node.

 Both of these lists are merged and node starts by connecting to `max_peers` random peers from this list.
-If there is not enough peers in the lists, node periodically tries to connect to newly discovered peers with a exponential back off timeout (in case network is smaller than K in the first place) until it switches to *regular* mode. *Regular* mode means that node periodically checks if there is not enough peers (due to disconnects) and conncects to new peers.
+If there is not enough peers in the lists, node periodically tries to connect to newly discovered peers with a exponential back off timeout (in case network is smaller than K in the first place) until it switches to *regular* mode. *Regular* mode means that node periodically checks if there is not enough peers (due to disconnects) and connects to new peers.

 Additionally, to prevent various eclipse attacks where attacker forces node to have all incoming connection to them, we require node to have at least `min_outgoing_peers` outgoing connections.